Pluribus AI 2024 Election Autopsy

 41 videos

-1.1 hrs of airtime
+1.1 hrs airtime

-27M views
+29M views

-The policy-design theme is the corpus’s tail-heaviest distribution.
-Of the 286 findings across 31 voices and 41 videos, the share concentrates at the partisan tails — the authoritarian-left and authoritarian-right do most of the substantive policy critique — and the center contributes only marginally.
+The policy-design theme is the study’s tail-heaviest distribution.
+Of the 286 quotes across 31 voices and 41 videos, the share concentrates at the partisan tails — the authoritarian-left and authoritarian-right do most of the substantive policy critique — and the center contributes only marginally.
 The pattern is structural: center-quadrant voices debate political strategy, not the technical guts of legislation.
 Where the data is dense is the converging critique that the party’s signature wins (the IRA, the CHIPS Act, the Bipartisan Infrastructure Law) did not produce tangible benefits for the voters they were supposed to reach.
 The legislation passed; the felt experience did not arrive.
-The recurring complaint inside the corpus is means-testing — bills designed to be politically defensible rather than universally felt — and the political cost is that the wins did not register as wins.
+The recurring complaint inside the study is means-testing — bills designed to be politically defensible rather than universally felt — and the political cost is that the wins did not register as wins.

 We let Donald Trump back into power, and I'm not saying it's all because we were not able to deliver the things people wanted, but it's not completely unrelated to the fact that probably over a very long period of time in blue areas we failed completely on cost of living.
 I think you have to be a more self-confident movement than that.